kajebiii/os-team7/README.md

 # OS Team 7 Project 3 README

 ## How to build kernel
-The way to build kernel doesn't differ from original kernel.
-Type `./build` in the root folder, and kernel will be builded.
+The way to build kernel does not differ from original kernel.
+Type `./build` in the root folder, and kernel will be built.
 Or you can type `make build` in the "test" folder.

 ## Flashing the Device
-The way to flash the device doesn't differ from original.
+The way to flash the device is the same as original.

 After the building is done.